 - Saddles designed for hybrid, cruiser, and touring bicycles tend to be wider, and provide the necessary cushioning and heavier suspensions for a more comfortable ride.

-- Anatomically-designed bike saddles are for riders with medical conditions that can limit their ability to ride.
-These seats have special features, such as a central channel or shorter nose, to relieve pressure and reduce discomfort in the sensitive lower body.
+- Anatomically-designed bike saddles are comfortable bike seats designed for cyclists that experience pain and numbness while riding, or have medical conditions that can limit their ability to ride.
+These seats have special features, such as a central channel, shorter nose, or movable seats to relieve pressure and reduce discomfort in the sensitive lower body.
 Anatomic bike seats are designed to give the most comfortable ride, and are often the difference between a person being able to ride their bike or not.

 Bicycle Touring: self-contained cycling trips for pleasure, adventure, and autonomy rather than sport, commuting, or exercise.
 Touring can range from single- to multi-day trips, even years.